Zgirt/QCS-Budget-Proposal/README.md

-# SteCo Budget Proposal
+# Qubic Core Services Budget Proposal

-**Proposal for approval**: the SteCo budget proposal for the next 3 months
+## Proposal for approval: Qubic Core Services budget proposal for the next 3 months

+We’re changing our name from **Steering Committee (SteCo)** to **Qubic Core Services (QCS)** as it better reflects the services we want to provide to Qubic and the community.

-Finance through CCF donations
+### Finance through CCF donations

-SteCo is requesting funding from the Computor Control Fund (CCF) to fund running costs like overhead and to fund larger impact initiatives from Marketing and Ecosystem.
+QCS is requesting funding from the **Computor Control Fund (CCF)** to fund running costs like overhead and to fund larger impact initiatives from Marketing and Ecosystem.
 The budget overview includes a breakdown of the different workgroups and their budgeted expenditure.

 ---

 ## Details about Workgroups

-All the SteCo workgroups work closely together to achieve the following two objectives:
+All QCS workgroups work closely together to achieve the following two objectives:

-- Develop a vibrant ecosystem for all our stakeholders (tokenholders, miners, partners and institutions)
+1. Develop a vibrant ecosystem for all our stakeholders (token holders, miners, partners, and institutions)
-- Advance AI research and core development
+2. Advance AI research and core development
-- Ensure Qubic’s ecosystem financial health and long-term success
+3. Ensure Qubic’s ecosystem financial health and long-term success

----

 ### Marketing (8 HC)

-The Marketing team focuses on increasing the brand awareness and brand visibility of Qubic.
-It does it through social marketing, content marketing, growth marketing and PR.
-To accelerate our impact, we’re partnered with Serotonin who consults Qubic on brand messaging, earned, paid and owned media.
-This budget proposal includes two options to further boost Qubics marketing activity:
+The Marketing team focuses on increasing the brand awareness and visibility of Qubic.
+It does this through social marketing, content marketing, growth marketing, and PR.
+To accelerate our impact, we’ve partnered with **Serotonin**, who consults Qubic on brand messaging, earned, paid, and owned media.
+This budget proposal includes two options to boost Qubic’s marketing activity:

-- **Booster 1 - Tier 1 PR** : 40k p.month on top of base -> This will allows us to advertise Qubic on renowned platforms like Coindesk, Coindesk Newsletters, Cointelegraph etc.
+- **Booster 1 - Tier 1 PR**: $40k per month on top of base -> This allows us to advertise Qubic on renowned platforms like Coindesk, Coindesk Newsletters, Cointelegraph, etc.
-- **Booster 1 + 2 - Tier 1 PR + KOLs** : 80k p.month on top of base -> PR from Booster 1 with paid KOLs that are approved and management by some of our current organic KOLs that will work only with legit and reputable KOLs.
+- **Booster 1 + 2 - Tier 1 PR + KOLs**: $80k per month on top of base -> PR from Booster 1 with paid KOLs approved and managed by some of our current organic KOLs.
+We work only with reputable KOLs.

-Important to know is that this is still not full throttle marketing compared to other projects and for the things we want to achieve.
-But while looking at the current CCF these are reasonable numbers that will still get us an awesome boost short term.

----
+**Note**: This is not full-throttle marketing compared to other projects, but it is reasonable given the current CCF budget.

 ### Ecosystem Development (5 HC)

-The Ecosystem Development team focuses on expanding the Qubic ecosystem through the development of grants programs, incubator program, crypto partnerships and institutional real-world partnerships.
-The team is also responsible for maintaining relationships with exchanges, listings, market makers and universities.
-The budget requested is to fund running costs, to onboard a new market maker and to organize smaller events.
+The Ecosystem Development team focuses on expanding the Qubic ecosystem through grants programs, incubator programs, crypto partnerships, and institutional partnerships.
+In Q3 and Q4, the team onboarded nearly 10 projects, including **Vottun** and **Qubex**, driving user adoption.
+The team also manages relationships with exchanges, listings, market makers, and universities.
+The requested budget covers running costs, onboarding a new market maker, and organizing smaller events.

----

 ### Community Management (15 HC)

-The Community Management team moderates the Qubic Discord server and Telegram channel.
-It also relies on volunteers.
-Together with volunteers they are a total team of 22.
-The team ensures that both existing and new community members are welcomed, encourages conversations and makes sure community guidelines are followed.
-Furthermore, there are engagement campaigns running on discord and telegram, like quizzes, game night, etc, with small prizes to win.
-The budget requested is to fund running costs and to fund these smaller mini games to keep community members engaged.
+The Community Management team moderates the Qubic Discord server and Telegram channel, including a total of 22 members with volunteers.
+They ensure new members are welcomed, encourage conversations, and enforce community guidelines.
+The requested budget covers running costs and engagement campaigns, like quizzes and game nights, to keep members engaged.

----

 ### Strategy, Operations, Finance (3 HC)

-The SFO team focuses on supporting the other workgroups and the ecosystem with strategy, operations and finance initiatives.
-It drives the roadmap, objective key-results, helps accelerate key-projects, budgeting, HR, legal advisory and helps to operationally onboard new projects into the Qubic ecosystem by for example providing guidance to write CCF or grant proposals.
-The budget requested is to fund running costs, to expand the team with 1HC to help support the growing ecosystem, to incorporate a Swiss association and to onboard an external controller/accountant that will help report expenses across SteCo and/or Core Technology.
+The SOF team supports other workgroups with strategy, operations, and finance initiatives.
+It manages the roadmap, objectives, budgeting, HR, legal advisory, and onboarding of new projects into the Qubic ecosystem.
+The requested budget covers running costs, team expansion, incorporation of a Swiss association, and onboarding an external controller/accountant for expense reporting.

 ---

 ## Budget Proposal

-### Table 1
+**Table 1**

 ![table 1](https://github.com/user-attachments/assets/a1cad879-b563-4d1e-a136-456a96f7e5fe)

-From table 1 you can see we are asking for 552 bnQu for the base operations for 3 months, with optional marketing boosters increasing the request to 663 bnQu and 712 bnQ respectively.
-This budget is below the CCF income rate and there will be enough funds left to finance other initiatives.
-See below table 2 for CCF balance projections:
+From Table 1, we are requesting **552 bnQu** for base operations over 3 months, split into 3 monthly requests.
+With optional marketing boosters, the request increases to **663 bnQu** and **712 bnQu**, respectively.
+The budget is below the CCF income rate, allowing funds for other initiatives.
+See **Table 2** for CCF balance projections, including Core Tech assumptions.

 ### Table 2